Risikesan26/NLP_Final_Project/README.md

-# 🔍 ReviewLens: Premium App Sentiment Classifier & NLP Insights Dashboard
+# 🔍 ReviewLens: App Sentiment Classifier & NLP Insights Dashboard

 ReviewLens is a production-grade NLP application designed to parse, classify, and extract actionable insights from app store reviews.
 Driven by a combination of traditional machine learning and state-of-the-art Deep Learning (RoBERTa Transformers), ReviewLens helps product and engineering teams cut through the noise, resolve software issues faster, and prevent user churn.